forcedotcom/sfdx-scanner/docs/_articles/en/v3.x/scanner-commands/dfa.md

       emit additional command output to stdout
 ```

+## Environment-variable-based Controls

+### *SFGE-RULE-THREAD-COUNT*
+Default value is 4.
+Modify this variable to adjust the number of threads that will each execute DFA-based rules.
+Equivalent flag on `scanner:run:dfa` command is `--rule-thread-count`.

+### *SFGE-RULE-THREAD-TIMEOUT*
+Default value is 900,000ms (15 minutes).
+Modify this variable to adjust how long DFA-based rules can execute before timing out.
+You can use this to allow SFGE to run for longer to analyze more complex code.
+Equivalent flag on `scanner:run:dfa` command is `--rule-thread-timeout`.

+### *SFGE-IGNORE-PARSE-ERRORS*
+By default, this value is true.
+Set this variable to false to force SFGE to ignore parse errors.
+This is not recommended since the analysis results will be incorrect.
+Equivalent flag on `scanner:run:dfa` command is `--ignore-parse-errors`.

 ## Example
   The paths specified for `--projectdir` must cumulatively contain all files specified through `--target`.